History of Buddhism - Gotama's Story

 Buddhist ideas were picked up in Greek philosophy, especially in the sceptic and cynic schools.

-A Buddhist settlement in Alexandria that lasted until Roman times is known from antique sources.
+One example: Buddhist settlements in Alexandria, that lasted until Roman times is known from antique sources.

 But Greek thinking influenced the brief history of Buddhism in India as well.